 An example of this is learning to write.
 Five Senses Literature Lessons provide lessons with fine motor activities and games.
 These games help develop your child’s finger strength and coordination.
 Not all children seek out those kinds of activities on their own.
 Many children need a parent to encourage them.

 In the Orange Level, lessons emphasize learning to recite nursery rhymes.
 You work with your child on learning how to tell a story.
 Both of these kinds of activities provide skills that help children learn to write their own thoughts down on paper.
 These skills give children a firm grasp of how language works.
 They are different than the physical act of writing letters, but essential to the final product of using language effectively.
-When the child is ready to learn writing letters I recommend using Handwriting Without Tears.
 Using a well-structured handwriting program is important to ensure the child learns to form letters the right way and isn’t guessing or mimicking the shapes they are seeing, which takes longer and is less neat and organized than true writing.

 In the Yellow Level, I recommend having your child do short copy work passages.
 These build the muscles of the hands and eyes needed for writing.
 There are different ways to use these copy work passages depending on your child’s writing ability and readiness.
 The goal is to help the child gradually gain the skills they will need in an age-appropriate way.
 Don’t expect the child to magically learn it on their own.
 As their parent, you give them the tools to be able to write.
 Then, when they are ready, they can put their own thoughts down on paper.